ACCESS-NRI/MED-Portal/docs/review_criteria.md

 ### Authorship

-As part of the review process, you are asked to check whether the submitting author has made a 'substantial contribution' to the submitted software (as determined by the commit history) and to check that 'the full list of paper authors seems appropriate and complete?'
+As part of the review process, you are asked to check whether the submitting author has made a 'substantial contribution' to the submitted software (as determined by the commit history) and to check that 'the full list of model authors seems appropriate and complete?'

 As discussed in the [submission guidelines for authors](submitting.html#authorship), authorship is a complex topic with different practices in different communities.
 Ultimately, the authors themselves are responsible for deciding which contributions are sufficient for co-authorship, although JOSS policy is that purely financial contributions are not considered sufficient.
 Your job as a reviewer is to check that the list of authors appears reasonable, and if it's not obviously complete/correct, to raise this as a question during the review.